-As leaders of large organizations, Commanding Generals understand the art and importance of communication and getting others to spread their message.
+Commanding Generals, as leaders of any large organization, understand the art and importance of communication, how to motivate employees, and getting others to spread their message.

 For example, here's how the Commanding General (CG) of 270 on-campus leadership training programs known as ROTC communicated his vision throughout the U.S.:

 To ensure consistency, the CG repeated his message at regional conferences and did a “spot check” during various visits with Brigades.

 Since the purpose of communication is to achieve common understanding or to create new or better awareness, effective communication demands that you convey your message successfully throughout the organization.

 Imagine what would happen if key leaders did not “buy-in” to your message or they merely retransmitted your words without communicating your intent.
 Your message would be lost in translation and open to interpretation.
 When key leaders accept the message as their own, they pass on the message as it was intended.